tracychemtai/fitness-planner/README.md

 - Charity Wachira - member

 ## Project Description
-The CLI Fitness Planner is a command-line interface application designed to help users plan for their fitness activities.
+Fit-Track Pro is a command-line interface application designed to help users plan for their fitness activities.
 Users can create workout plans, view exercises, and delete exercises over time.

 ## Features
 - Create a new workout